YahooArchive/scrollable/Readme.md

     $ karma start

 Notice: The current version throws a lot of warnings about 'owner-based context'.
-To ignore this messages you can use the following regex on the Chrome Dev-Tools console filter: ^((?!owner-based).)*$
+To ignore these messages you can use the following regex on the Chrome Dev-Tools console filter: `^((?!owner-based).)*$`

 ### Contributions Guideline

-Pull requests, and issues are welcome.
+Pull requests and issues are welcome.
 Not only for code but also for documentation and examples.

   * Use a code editor with JSXHint or run `jsxhint` before committing
   * Use a code editor with `.editorconfig` support or read the file